chongyangtao/Awesome-Scene-Text-Recognition/README.md

 # Scene Text Localization & Recognition Resources
-A curated list of resources dedicated to scene text localization and recognition
+A curated list of resources dedicated to scene text localization and recognition.
+Any suggestions and pull requests are welcome.

 ## Papers & Code